firekind/athena/docs/source/apis/athena.solvers.rst

 .. toctree::
    :hidden:

 A ``Solver`` is a class which is used to train the model.
-It is just a regular pytorch lightning ``LightingModule``, with a single restriction: The model, optimizer and scheduler must be passed in the constructor, and in the same order.
-Morever, if the solver is to be used using the :class:`athena.experiment.Experiment` builder, Then the name of the parameters must be "model" for the model, "optimizer" for the optimizer, and "scheduler" for the scheduler.
+It is just a regular pytorch lightning ``LightingModule``.
+If the solver is to be used using the :class:`athena.experiment.Experiment` builder, Then the name of the parameters must be "model" for the model, "optimizer" for the optimizer, and "scheduler" for the scheduler.

 ``classification_solver`` module
 --------------------------------------------